 Poke Patch Antebellum African American Community

-Poke Patch was established by African Americans, many of whom had escaped slavery, sometime prior to formal records which date back to 1850.
-Located in the swamps near the junction of Gallia, Jackson and Lawrence counties in Ohio, the site was a refuge for African Americans who were born free or had escaped slavery.
+Poke Patch was established by a mixed group of settlers.
+There were African Americans, many of whom had escaped slavery, free blacks, Indians, mulattoes and whites.
+Formal records date back to 1850 consist of deeds, tax lists and marriages among other items.
+Located in the swamps which form the head waters of Symmes creek near the junction of Gallia, Jackson and Lawrence counties in Ohio, the site was a refuge for African Americans who were born free, escaped slavery or been manuitted.
 The community was also home to some Native Americans and mixed-race individuals who came together to form a community.
 Poor soil made farming difficult, but many local men worked in the iron industry.

 Backstory and Context

-Poke Patch was not a formally incorporated town but rather a community of people who lived among each other for safety in an era when free people of color were in constant danger of being claimed as someone else's property.
-People who lived at Poke Patch eked out a living along the various creek bottoms that dotted the region.
-Many found work at area iron furnaces and performed hard labor such as cutting timber, digging ore and limestone, or leading a team of livestock to haul supplies.
+Poke Patch was not a formally incorporated town, but rather a community of people who lived among each other for safety in an era when people of color were in constant danger of being claimed as someone's property.
+People who lived around Poke Patch eked out a living along the various creek bottoms that dotted the region.
+Some found work at area iron furnaces and performed hard labor such as cutting timber, digging ore and limestone, or driving a team of livestock to haul supplies.

 Numerous families came together in this area to create a free community.
 They also aided refugees fleeing slavery through the secret network known as the Underground Railroad.
 According to some oral histories, some of the owners of the iron furnaces also provided support to runaways.

 Poke Patch was located along Dirty Face Creek, one of the head waters of Symmes Creek which drains most of Lawrence County, Ohio.
 The area was about forty miles north of the Ohio River, but it was known as an area of freedom and it had symphathic people who aided runaway slaves.
 There were several routes across the county from the Ohio River which lead to the area and although the trails were never named, they can be identified.